 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

-Lets getting busy learning all about carrots.
+Let’s get busy learning all about carrots.

-A great way to be able to plant them properly is by using seed tape which can get pretty expensive.
-But Anna, over at Celebrating a Simple Life has written a great article about how to make your own seed tape and to do it organically!
-You could for sure try this, I plan too.
+A great way to be able to plant them properly is by using seed tape, which can get pretty expensive.
+This article is about how to make your own seed tape and do it organically!
+You could for sure try this; I plan to give it a try.

 Plant seeds directly into the soil 2-3 inches apart.
 Since they are so tiny, it’s almost impossible to use your fingers to pick up only 1 seed, so this is why I think the seed tape is so awesome.

 Rows need to be about 6 inches apart.
 Once your seeds are planted, cover them with an organic mulch to help with keeping the soil moist.
 You will need to water regularly if it doesn’t rain often enough.

 RELATED: Take the guesswork out!
 Use the easy formula worksheets in The Canning Garden Workbook (printable) to figure out how much to plant, for canning, to feed your family for a full year!